mautic/developer-documentation-new/docs/rest_api/companies.rst

    * - Name
      - Description
-   * - ``search``
+   * - ``searchFilter``
-     - String or search command to filter entities by.
+     - String or search command to filter entities
    * - ``start``
-     - Starting row for the entities returned.
-Defaults to 0.
+     - Starting row for the returned entities - defaults to 0
    * - ``limit``
-     - Limit number of entities to return.
-Defaults to the system configuration for pagination, default of 30.
+     - Maximum number of entities to return - defaults to 30
    * - ``orderBy``
      - Column to sort by.
-Can use any column listed in the response.
+Any column in the response is valid
    * - ``orderByDir``
-     - Sort direction: asc or desc.
+     - Sort direction - ``asc`` or ``desc``
    * - ``publishedOnly``
-     - Only return currently published entities.
+     - Returns only currently published entities
    * - ``minimal``
-     - Return only array of entities without additional lists in it.
+     - Returns only a simple array of entities without additional lists in it

 Response
 ========

-``Expected Response Code: 200``
+* Returns ``200`` when the request successfully retrieves the Companies list.

 .. code-block:: json